What is this about?

 The stages of the amendment process are explained in more detail below.

-Have your say, Status: Current
+Have your say, Status: Complete

 • Clarence